 at the Coaching Psychology special interest group (CPSIG) of the New Zealand Psychology Society (NZPsS).
 She also volunteered as an immigrant/refugee tutor/mentor

-and a counsellor and translator assisting social workers at the Vancouver Multicultural Family Centre and in Tourism Vancouver as a Tourist Information Counsellor.
+and a counsellor and translator assisting social workers with helping disadvantaged minorities integrate to society at the Vancouver Multicultural Family Centre and in Tourism Vancouver as a Tourist Information Counsellor.

 Dani takes pride in offering tools of excellence

 that contribute to increased employee satisfaction and engagement

 as teams learn to work with their strengths

 to improve their communication and relationship skills, which come as a result of understanding common thought patterns and resulting human behaviours.
 Being a member of the Association for Training and Development (ATD), Human Resources of New Zealand (HRINZ) and Toastmasters International, as well as having an active subscription to the Harvard Business Review